 Preventing data leaks across platforms

-Today, communication by hospital staff may be across mobile devices, laptops, or desktops.
-Each of these platforms could be a potential vulnerability if the communication system is not secure.
-Enterprise communication systems should ensure that all the data is protected across platforms, whether the staff uses a smartphone during rounds or works from a desktop in an office.
+Today, communication by hospital staff may happen across mobile devices, laptops, or desktops.
+Each of these platforms could pose a security risk if the infrastructure isn’t properly protected.
+Enterprise communication systems should ensure that all data remains secure across platforms, whether staff use a smartphone during rounds or work from a desktop in an office.

-A secure system means all these different devices and channels are kept safe, whereby for the hospitals, there is a continuous leak-proof flow of information without breaches.
+A secure setup ensures that all devices and communication channels stay protected, enabling hospitals to maintain a continuous, leak-proof flow of information without breaches.

 Improving trust and compliance